russell-parrott/reet/policy/overview.md

-# Refusal Logic — Policy Overview
+# Structural Governance Standard for AI — Policy Overview

 ## Purpose
-Refusal Logic is a structural safeguard for AI systems, ensuring that individuals and organisations can halt or redirect AI-driven decisions before they cause harm or become binding, without penalty or loss of access.
+Structural Governance Standard for AI is a structural safeguard for AI systems, ensuring that individuals and organisations can halt or redirect AI-driven decisions before they cause harm or become binding, without penalty or loss of access.

 ## Policy Relevance
-Refusal Logic directly supports policy objectives in:
+Structural Governance Standard for AI directly supports policy objectives in:
 - **Education** — Safeguarding students, educators, and institutions from automated decisions that may be inaccurate, biased, or harmful.
 - **Business** — Protecting customers, partners, and employees from irreversible or opaque AI outcomes, while enabling auditability for compliance.
 - **Public Sector** — Maintaining citizen trust by providing clear intervention points and transparent logging in AI-assisted services.